 The final pass in this technique goes against the grain - this is the exact opposite direction to going with the grain and gives the smoothest shave due to the change in razor angle compared to the angle of the remaining stubble.

 - Do what works with your face

-Everyone's skin and facial hair is different.
-Some people find that a three pass shave gives too much irritation - this can be avoided by applying less pressure on each pass.
+Everyone's skin and facial hair are different.
+Some people find that a three-pass shave gives too much irritation - this can be avoided by applying less pressure on each pass.